PrecoG: an efficient unitary split preconditioner for the transform-domain LMS filter via graph Laplacian regularization: Introduction

 Let $A$ be a matrix to be preconditioned by another matrix $\zeta$. $\zeta$ is said to be a left, right, and split preconditioner if $\zeta^{-1}A$, $A\zeta^{-1}$, and $U_1^{-1}AU_2^{-T}$ with $\zeta = U_1U_2^T$ respectively provide improved condition numbers compared to that of \textit{A}.
 Gauss-Seidel, incomplete LU, and approximate inverse are examples of a left preconditioner.
 The transformations in TDLMS algorithm are the unitary split preconditioner type.
 By unitary, we have $\big(U_1U_2^T = I\big)$ and $U_1 = U_2 = U$.
+Therefore, it is the unitary split preconditioner matrix that can be applied to TDLMS as well as to solving linear systems of equations.
 In PrecoG, we aim to learn such unitary split preconditioner from input data.
-It is because unlike a left or right preconditioner, the operation of a split preconditioner entails the possibility of a \emph{transformation of input data} in which the input data vector is left-multiplied by $U^T$.
-It is the split preconditioner which helps apply PrecoG to TDLMS as well as solving a linear system of equations, and possibly any applications where preconditioner or transformation is needed.
-There are additional benefits of this approach.
-As the transformation is unitary, the energy of input data remains unchanged after transformation.
-In addition, the procedure of preconditioning that transforms the input vector as an intermediate step can utilize a number of input signal properties (e.g., the sparsity of a signal).
+In addition, as the transformation is unitary, the energy of input data remains unchanged after transformation.

-The derivation of our split conditioner is motivated by the topology of the structured input data.
-The topology determines neighborhood relationship between data points, which can be represented using graph-theoretic tools~\citep{maretic2017graph,pavez2018learning,rabbat2017inferring}.
-In recent years, manifold processing and regularization have shown promise in different areas of research~\citep{abernethy2010graph, lezoray2008nonlocal, bunke2011recent, hallac2015network}.
+Unlike the off-the-shelf, data-independent transformations in TDLMS, the derivation of our unitary split conditioner is motivated by the topology of the structured input data.
+The topology determines neighborhood relationship between data points, which can be represented using graph-theoretic tools~\cite{maretic2017graph,pavez2018learning,rabbat2017inferring}.
+In recent years, manifold processing and regularization have shown promise in different areas of research~\cite{abernethy2010graph, hallac2015network}.
 Based on such evidence, we hypothesize that the intrinsic topology of the input data affects the construction of a suitable preconditioner matrix.
 We estimate a data manifold that provides an alternate set of basis acting as a split preconditioning matrix.
 The data when projected onto the basis are expected to be decorrelated.